 Which Building Materials Should be Used for a Deck?

-Once you’ve found an answer to your questions, it’s time to look more closely at the different types of materials available on the market.
-Everyone will find something that fits with their personal taste and budget.
-Here’s a quick guide to help you learn more about the pros and cons of each product:
+Now, it’s time to look more closely at the different types of available materials.
+We’re certain that everyone will be able to find suited to their personal taste and budget.
+Here’s a quick guide that’ll help you learn more about the pros and cons of each product.

 A type of wood that can be very beautiful when properly maintained.
 It can be dyed but does not support paint.
 Cedar produces fewer splinters than treated wood but it has to be treated on a regular basis (once a year) due to the fact that it reacts poorly to bad weather.

 Ipe is a tropical hardwood that has been gaining popularity.
-This type of wood is 5x more durable than treated wood.
+This type of wood is 5 times more durable than treated wood.
 In addition, it’s fairly easy to care for while also being weather-resistant, a huge plus for those building a deck outside of a Canadian home.
 Once installed, it doesn’t require any regular treatments.
 However, when left to age naturally, it will start to turn gray.
 In order to keep the wood’s original colour, you’ll have to apply a coat of anti-UV oil.

-Fiberglass decks and balconies are mostly found on condo buildings.
-This type of material is lightweight and it offers good resistance against corrosion and deterioration.
-Under good conditions, this type of deck can last 20 to 25 years.
-However, aesthetically speaking, it’s not as pretty as some of the other options but is a functional material that works for specific purposes.
+Fiberglass decks and balconies are generally found on condo buildings.
+This type of material is lightweight and offers excellent resistance against corrosion and deterioration.
+Under temperate weather conditions, this type of deck can last 20 to 25 years.
+However, aesthetically speaking, fiberglass is not on par with the other options but is a functional material that works for specific purposes.

 Get 3 renovation quotes for your deck renovation project